OSU-Net/cyder/README.md

 Django DNS/DHCP web manager.

-It is meant as a ground-up rewrite of Oregon State University's DNS/DHCP network web manager, Maintain, which was previously built with PHP.
-This would be the fifth coming of Maintain.
+Meant as a ground-up rewrite of Oregon State University's DNS/DHCP network web manager, Maintain, which was previously built with PHP, this would be the fifth coming of Maintain.

-Cyder provides a web frontend designed with user experience and visual design in mind.
-It provides an easy-to-use and attractive interface for network administrators to create, viw, delete, and update DNS records and DHCP objects.
+Cyder provides a web frontend built with user experience and visual design in mind.
+It provides an easy-to-use and attractive interface for network administrators to create, view, delete, and update DNS records and DHCP objects.

 On the backend are build scripts that generate DNS BIND files and DHCP builds directly from the database backing Cyder.
-The database schema and backend validations have been designed using the appropriate RFCs.
+The database schema and backend data models have been designed-to-spec using the RFCs.

 ![Cyder](http://imgur.com/yN7wTP4.jpg)